linkerd/linkerd/linkerd/docs/routers.md

 tls | no tls | The server will serve over TLS if this parameter is provided. see [TLS](#server-tls). maxConcurrentRequests | unlimited | The maximum number of concurrent requests the server will accept. announce | an empty list | A list of concrete names to announce using the router's [announcers](#announcers). clearContext | `false` | If `true`, all headers that set Linkerd contexts are removed from inbound requests.
-Useful for servers exposed on untrusted networks.
+Useful for servers exposed on untrusted networks. **NOTE**: Setting this to `true` will interfere with [Diagnostic Tracing](https://linkerd.io/2018/06/19/debugging-production-issues-with-linkerds-diagnostic-tracing/).
+You will need to set this to `false` to see diagnostic tracing output.

 ## Service Configuration